Legal cases with fixed pricing, standardized processes, and firm timelines

 A Lockout shall be illegal if it is continued in contravention of an order and by the appropriate government under Section 10(3) or under subsection 4(a) of Section 10-A of the said Act

-Illegal Lockouts can get the employer an imprisonment up to one month or a fine or both.
+Illegal Lockouts can get employer imprisonment for up to one month or a fine or both.
 This becomes applicable once the employer commences the illegal lockout.

 Right to Strike as a Fundamental Right: A case study of T.K.
 Rangarajan vs Government Of Tamil Nadu & Others